Ennis (EBF)

 nullAI Analysis | Feedback

-Keith S. Walters joined Ennis, Inc. in August 1997 as Vice President of Commercial Printing Operations and was appointed Chief Executive Officer in November 1997.
-His role expanded to include Chairman of the Board and President in July 1998.
-Under his leadership, Ennis has grown to become the largest wholesale printer in the nation.
-During his tenure as CEO, Mr. Walters has overseen 68 acquisitions, diversifying the company beyond traditional business forms.
-Prior to Ennis, he served as Vice President of Manufacturing at Atlas/Soundolier from 1989 to 1997 and spent 15 years with United Technologies Corporation's Automotive Division in manufacturing and operations.
+Mr. Walters joined Ennis, Inc. in August 1997 as Vice President of Commercial Printing Operations and was appointed Chief Executive Officer in November 1997.
+His role expanded to include Chairman of the Board and President.
+Under his leadership, Ennis has become the largest wholesale printer in the nation and has diversified its product lines through numerous acquisitions, overseeing 33 to 68 acquisitions.
+He led the company from $153 million in sales to over $400 million annually.
+Prior to Ennis, he was Vice President of Manufacturing at Atlas/Soundolier from 1989 to 1997, and spent 15 years in manufacturing and operations with the Automotive Division of United Technologies Corporation.

-Vera Burnett is the Chief Financial Officer and Treasurer of Ennis, Inc. She joined the company in February 1997 and served as the company's accounting manager since June 1997.
-Ms. Burnett was appointed as Chief Financial Officer and Treasurer on an interim basis in September 2020 before her full appointment to those positions.
-She holds a Bachelor of Business Administration in Accounting from the University of Texas at Arlington and is a Certified Public Accountant (CPA) and Chartered Global Management Accountant (CGMA).
+Ms. Burnett was appointed CFO and Treasurer effective June 21, 2021, after serving as Interim CFO and Treasurer since September 2020.
+She joined Ennis in February 1997 and served as the company's accounting manager since June 1997.
+Ms. Burnett holds a Bachelor of Business Administration in Accounting from the University of Texas at Arlington and is a Certified Public Accountant (CPA) and Chartered Global Management Accountant (CGMA).

 AI Analysis | Feedback